dice-group/literal-embeddings/README.md

 # literal-embeddings
-Neural Regression with Embeddings for Numeric Attribute Prediction in Knowledge Graphs
+Neural Regression with Embeddings for Numeric Attribute ( Literals ) Prediction in Knowledge Graphs